Here's How You Can Help

 Some individuals take on the necessary work of infiltrating hate groups online, creating a false persona and posing as supporters to gain access to less public online spaces where hate groups often share the worst and most telling examples of hate and racism, and encourage and plan violence and events.

-We will not recruit individuals to infiltrate groups, but will work with individuals already undertaking this necessary work.
+We will not recruit volunteers to infiltrate groups, but do conduct this kind of work in-house and will work with individuals already undertaking this necessary work.
 If you are infiltrating groups you must be responsible for your own safety.
 You should not attempt this work without first learning deeply about the group over several months and taking a number of precautions, including protecting your identity.
 We also recommend reading the Anti-Racist Canada blog to gain some insight into the methods used.

 Cancel Hate Group Events